They Call Us Misfits: Reception

+The film was released to cinemas in Sweden on 25 March 1968.

 In Stockholm newspapers, the film received generally good reviews.
 It expressed solidarity with the project itself, which meant that the writers basically took away from a formal and aesthetic value of the film.
 In the Swedish newspaper Svenska Dagbladet, Carl Henry Svenstedt said: "A more conventional critique would seem cynical, about a problem whose solution we all have responsibility for."
 What Kenta and Stoffe thought about the movie was never revealed, as they were arrested at the premiere for causing a commotion.

 Movie Facts and Feats: A Guinness Record Book refers to this film as the first to depict unsimulated sexual intercourse.